Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Eye-tracked Virtual Reality

-Additionally, it is essential to design user interfaces and interaction modalities by considering their specific needs and domains as well as the unique movements and conditions of the setups.
-To this end, Colley et al.~\cite{10.1145/3494968} considered a vehicle setup and presented the SwiVR-Car-Seat to explore the impact of vehicle motion on VR interaction in automobiles.
-The authors designed an experiment using a low-cost rotating seat to observe the impact of vehicle rotation on touch, gesture, gaze, or speech interactions.
-The results revealed important insights for user interface design, indicating that vehicle motion had a detrimental effect on gaze- and gesture-based interaction methods.
-In contrast, touch and speech interactions were found to be more resilient in such environments.
-Additionally, Araujo et al.~\cite{eyegaze_wheelchair_control_vr_etra20} proposed gaze-based control interfaces such as an overlay control interface, continuous-control interface, and waypoint navigation.
-In a wheelchair control setup, the semi-autonomous waypoint gaze interface yielded the fastest task completion time for each trial.
-The authors imply that this provides a more favorable user experience compared to other interaction methods.
+It is also essential to design user interfaces and interaction modalities that consider the specific needs, domains, and setups.
+To this end, SwiVR-Car-Seat~\cite{10.1145/3494968} explores the impact of vehicle motion on VR interaction in automobiles with an experiment using a low-cost rotating seat to observe the effect of vehicle rotation on touch, gesture, gaze, or speech interactions.
+The results indicate that vehicle motion has a detrimental impact on gaze and gesture interactions, whereas touch and speech interactions were more resilient.
+Furthermore, \cite{eyegaze_wheelchair_control_vr_etra20} proposed gaze-based control interfaces, including overlay control and continuous control interfaces, and waypoint navigation.
+In a wheelchair control setup, the semi-autonomous waypoint gaze interface yielded the fastest task completion time for each trial, indicating a more favorable user experience compared to other interaction methods.